 20. Twelfth Night and Epiphany — England

-Visit England on or after Epiphany (Jan.
-6), and you won’t find any holiday decorations.
+Visit England on or after the Christian feast day of Epiphany (Jan.
+6), and you won’t find holiday decorations.
 The English believe leaving such decorations up past Epiphany is bad luck.
-To ring out the holiday season, many people have Twelfth Night parties on Jan.
-5. They attend religious services, remove holiday decorations and enjoy Twelfth Night cakes that are baked with one dried pea and one dried bean baked inside.
-Those who find a bean or pea in their slices of cake are celebrated as lucky.
+To ring out the holiday season, many people hold Twelfth Night parties on Jan.
+5, marking the end of the Twelve Days of Christmas and the coming of the Epiphany.
+They attend religious services, remove decorations and enjoy Twelfth Night cakes baked containing one dried pea and one dried bean.
+Those who find a bean or pea in their slice of cake are celebrated as lucky.

 21. Burns’ Night — Scotland

-The Scottish people don’t just sing the classic “Auld Lang Syne,” they build festivities around the birthday of the song’s author, Robert Burns, on Jan.
+The Scottish people don’t just sing the classic “Auld Lang Syne,” they’ve built festivities around the birthday of the song’s author, Robert Burns, Jan.
 25. Celebrants read works by the man considered the national poet of Scotland and feast on haggis, a savory pudding made from sheep organs.

 22. Purim — Jewish communities worldwide

 Although many people haven’t heard of Purim, Jews throughout the world celebrate the holiday.
-It marks the day Queen Esther saved the Jews from a decree of death.
+It marks the day Queen Esther saved the Jewish people from a decree of death.
 Festivities include reciting the story of the Persian queen, exchanging gifts and feasting.
-The next Purim begins March 11 and ends March 12, 2018.
+In 2019, Purim begins March 20 and ends March 21.

-23. Orthodox Christmas — Russia, Ukraine, Serbia, other countries
+23. Orthodox Christmas — Russia, Ukraine, Serbia and other countries

 Orthodox Christmas is celebrated on Jan.
 7 instead of Dec.
 25. Fasting prior to the holiday, a meal including a cold-porridge “kutia” and religious services are all part of the observance.